SuryaAnything/Face-Recognition/README.md

 4)Then, we learnt the working of Convolutional Neural Networks and studied various CNN Architectures.

-5)With a good understanding of CNN's, after many trials, we built our own custom architecture on MNIST/CIFAR-10 Dataset that efficiently did the classification tasks.

-6)Finally we leant the concepts of Face Recognition and moved on with the implementation.
+5)Finally we leant the concepts of Face Recognition and moved on with the implementation.

 ## The Algorithm